 One can only make an estimated guess about their lives (which more often than not turns out to wrong).
 On the other hand, web design is defined through the upcoming trends and changes in the digital environment.
 While there is nothing written in stone, a close study of the market and it’s influencing factors can lend an actionable insight into what tomorrow can bring to the table.

-We have carefully run through the deep spaces of the internet to bring you quality content in the form of a time machine.
+As MintTwist, we have carefully run through the deep spaces of the internet to bring you quality content in the form of a time machine.
 Here are some evolutionary changes one can expect web design to entail.

 We’ll see you on the other side!

 AI might be the most controversial topic of our generation.
 The potential scares that it holds for a few can seem to outweigh the little benefits we derive from it for now.
 Nevertheless, until machines take over the world, AI is going to play a prominent role in dictating the web designs for tomorrow.

 The most common implementation can be found in the form of chatbots.
 A whole plethora of businesses already employs the feature to keep their customers engaged on a 24×7 basis.
 They answer the FAQs, register complaints and essentially make space for the customer service resources.
 47% of companies are expected to introduce chatbots in their network by the end of 2021.

 As technology advances, chatbots and AI may look like automated personal shoppers for e-commerce users, thus overhauling a new era in web design.
 A coupled stream of human intervention and AI assistance is set to become the new norm.